ConorTighe/Raspberry-Pi-Gesture-App/README.md

 #### Python
 [![PyPI](https://img.shields.io/pypi/pyversions/Django.svg)]()

-The main programming language used in this problem sheet is [Python](https://www.python.org/)
+The main programming language used in this project is [Python.](https://www.python.org/)

 #### Flask
 [Flask](http://flask.pocoo.org/) is a Python micro web framework that provides tools, libraries and technologies that allow us to build a web application.

 #### OpenCv
 [OpenCV (Open Source Computer Vision Library)](https://opencv.org/) is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.